davidstosik/davidstosik.github.io/src/_posts/2024-02-10-the-house-construction-has-started.md

   {% pic_cap soil-analysis-table %}
     The results for location number 3, for example, show very little resistance from 1 to 2 meters in depth.
   {% endpic_cap %}
-  {% pic_cap soil-analysis-suggestion %}
-    A simplified explanation of what the solution is
-  {% endpic_cap %}
 </div>

 The results reveal a very soft layer of sandy soil about 2 meters under the ground level.